 - Great at unblocking popular streaming platforms like Netflix, Hulu, and BBC iPlayer

 - Decent speeds for downloading and streaming

 - Server network is smaller than most other VPNs

-SECURE AND PRIVATE:Surfshark has military-grade encryption standards that will keep your web activity hidden.
+BEST BUDGET OPTION:Surfshark is affordable but offers military-grade encryption and privacy standards that will keep your online travels hidden.
 It comes with a 30-day money-back guarantee.

 Read our in-depth review of Surfshark